notbd/tianwei.io/README.md

 <h2>Site Architecture</h2>

-This site has been refactored from a static Contentlayer-based setup to a dynamic three-tier architecture.
-The main motivation behind this change was to improve scalability and maintainability.
-Also, Contentlayer has stopped being actively maintained.
+- **[Frontend](https://github.com/notbd/tianwei.io)**: a Next.js application rendering content from the API dynamically using SSR with optimized caching strategies.

-- **Content Engine**: A dedicated repo that stores, parses and syncs MDX to a PostgreSQL database.
+- **[API Layer](https://github.com/notbd/tianwei-io-api)**: a Hono service (Node.js) that serves content data from the content engine via REST endpoints.
-- **API Layer**: A [Hono](https://hono.dev) service (Node.js) that serves data via REST endpoints.
+- **[Content Engine](https://github.com/notbd/tianwei-io-content)**: a dedicated repo that stores, parses and syncs MDX to a remote PostgreSQL database.

-- **Frontend**: This Next.js application, which consumes the API and renders content dynamically using SSR with optimized caching strategies.
+Note: previously this site incorporated [Contentlayer](https://contentlayer.dev) to manage frontend and content data in a single repo.
+I have since moved to a decoupled architecture that separates the frontend and backend which allows for better flexibility and scalability.

 <h2>Local Run</h2>